intel/intel-inb-manageability/inbc-program/README.md

 ## SOTA
 ### Description
-Performs a Software Over The Air (SOTA) update on either an Edge Device or HDDL Plug-in Card.
+Performs a Software Over The Air (SOTA) update.

-❗ See [Note #4](#-notes) if placing files local on the system.

 #### Edge Device
 There are two possible software updates on an edge device depending on the Operating System on the device.
 If the OS is Yocto, then a Mender file will be required.
 If the OS is Ubuntu, then the update will be performed using the Ubuntu update mechanism.